 I was a journalist for more than fifteen years, getting paid to have adventures and meet interesting people from every point of the compass.
 TV, radio, print, I did it all, and relished being a professional scallywag who tried to keep things honourable.

 An old journo once told me the trick to the job was to shut up so people could tell their stories.
-Good advice, which I followed, and here are a few yarns I’d like to share with you.
+Good advice, which I followed, and you can find a few of these yarns on my blog.

 Back in 2013 my wife Carmen and I packed in our dreams jobs in London and went travelling indefinitely.